 How long will I need to attend for and how often ?
+For therapy to work well and be effective, regular weekly or fortnightly sessions are recommended.
 The number of sessions will vary depending on the complexity of the problem.
-Generally people need to attend for a minimum of twelve to eighteen sessions.
+Generally people need to attend for a minimum of 12 to 18 sessions.
 If problems are more complex or if there are a number of issues, people may require long-term therapy.
 Complex disorders such as eating disorders, trauma, psychosis or problems of emotional regulation generally require a commitment to long term treatment.
-After the first or second session your practitioner will provide you with feedback as to how long they may expect you to need to attend.
+After the first or second session your therapist will provide you with feedback as to how long they may expect you to need to attend.

 If I need to cancel or reschedule, what do I do ?
+Contact the practice with any changes you need to make, and the practice will do its utmost to accommodate your appointment needs.
 Please give 24 hours notice prior to your scheduled appointment to change or cancel your therapy session.
-This enables the practice to book other clients into a session and you will avoid being charged a non-attendance fee.
-Contact the practice with any changes you need to make, and the practice will do its utmost to accommodate your appointment needs.
+This enables the practice to book other clients into a session.
+If you do not give 24 hours notice to cancel your booking, the session fee will be charged at the non-attendance fee rate.

 Will I receive a Medicare rebate if I attend alone, in regards to my child who is the client?
 Medicare rebates are not available for sessions attended by parents of clients only (without the client/child), unless the parent is also referred under their own GP Mental Health Treatment Plan.
 Full fee will apply.